 - DO NOT modify or disable this device's provided safety features.
 Do not modify or disassemble the laser and do not use the laser if it has been modified or disassembled by anyone except trained and skilled professionals.
 Dangerous radiation exposure and other injury may result from the use of adjusted, modified, or otherwise incompatible equipment. - NEVER leave any part of the cabinet open during operation except (when needed) the pass-through doors.
 Never interfere with the laser beam, do not place any part of your body in any part of the laser path during operation, and never attempt to view the laser directly.
-When using the pass-through doors or otherwise risking exposure to the laser beam, take measures to protect yourself from potentially reflected laser beams including the use of personal protective equipment such as protective eyewear specially designed to filter the specific wavelength of your engraver's laser with an optical density (OD) of 5+. - DO NOT stare or allow others to stare continuously at the laser beam during operation even when the cover is closed and/or wearing protective eyewear.
-The visible red dot is only the locator light and should not be confused with the harmful invisible active laser.
-Do not, however, stare at the reflected locator either. - ONLY use this engraver if its automatic shutoffs are working properly.
+When using the pass-through doors or otherwise risking exposure to the laser beam, take measures to protect yourself from potentially reflected laser beams including the use of personal protective equipment such as protective eyewear specially designed to filter the specific wavelength of your engraver's laser with an optical density (OD) of 5+. - DO NOT stare or allow others to stare continuously at the laser beam during operation even when the cover is closed and/or wearing protective eyewear. - ONLY use this engraver if its automatic shutoffs are working properly.
 When you first get this engraver and if you subsequently notice any problems, test them (see below) before undertaking any other work.
 Do not continue use if the shutoffs do not occur.
 Turn off the device and contact customer service or your repair service.
 Never disable these shutoffs. - DO NOT ever under ANY circumstance use this laser engraver if the water cooling system is not working properly.
 Always activate the water cooling system and visually confirm that water is flowing through the entire system before turning on the laser tube.
 If using the provided water pump, ensure that it is placed in a tank full of cool or tepid distilled water.
-Do not use ice water or water that has become hotter than 75°F (24°C).
-Replace heated water or add sealed bottles of frozen water to cool it, while never allowing the system to run without water or allowing the water to become colder than 50°F (10°C).
+Do not use ice water or water that has become hotter than 24°C (75°F).
+Replace heated water or add sealed bottles of frozen water to cool it, while never allowing the system to run without water or allowing the water to become colder than 10°C (50°F).
 Immediately stop use if the water cooling system malfunctions. - DO NOT leave potentially combustible, flammable, explosive, or corrosive materials nearby where they could be exposed to the direct or reflected laser beam. - DO NOT use or leave sensitive EMI equipment nearby.
 Ensure the area around the laser is free of strong electromagnetic interference during any use. - ONLY use this machine for working the materials described in the Material Safety section of this manual.
 The laser settings and engraving process must be properly adjusted for specific materials. - Ensure the area is kept free of other airborne pollutants, as these might pose a similar risk of reflection, combustion, etc.